mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

 The order in which the tasks are run for a particular IDE event can be changed by right clicking the binding in the Bindings tab and selecting Move Up or Move Down.

-{% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerBindingsMoveDownMenu.png 'Task Runner Explorer binding Move Up/Down menus' 'Task Runner Explorer binding Move Up/Down menus' %}
+{% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerExplorerBindingsMoveDownMenu.png 'Task Runner Explorer binding Move Up and Down menus' 'Task Runner Explorer binding Move Up and Down menus' %}

 The binding information is typically saved in a file in the same directory as the corresponding task runner file, however this depends on how the task runner is implemented.